Why are good attendance and punctuality important?

 Ofsted evaluates attendance and this is part of the ‘Outstanding’ judgement for ‘personal development, behaviour and welfare’ for schools.
 Research shows that there is a clear link between strong attendance, high achievement and a child’s well-being.

 f you take your child away during term time, then you are making a choice to deny them their education.
-You are at risk of a fine or court action and your child could even lose their place at our school.
+You are at risk of a fine or court action which could give you a criminal record.
+Your child could even lose their place at our school.

 Attend today, achieve tomorrow.
 Be part of our 98 Club.